Optical illusions in Street Art

 Artists have always been interested in optical illusions and visual tricks.
 From Arcimboldo’s portraits made out of fruits and vegetables to Salvador Dali’s double images and Holbein’s famous anamorphosis, optical illusions are a source of fascination in art.

 Trompe-l’œil is a genre that draws on the visual confusion of spectators: you might know that you’re standing in front of a flat surface, but your eyes still perceive a three-dimensional image.
 Both deceptive and enticing at the same time, trompe-l’œil is not limited to canvases, but extends to walls too.
 These murals can be breathtaking.
-The standard effect of trompe-l’œil is the illusion that a flat objet is three-dimensional, or the impression that a painting is jumping out of its frame, which therefore makes us question our perception of reality.
+The standard effect of trompe-l’œil is the illusion that a flat object is three-dimensional, or the impression that a painting is jumping out of its frame, which therefore makes us question our perception of reality.

 Today, quite a lot of street artists use this old technique to play with our understanding of the world and to integrate their work in the urban landscape in a striking way.